-Dark Fiction Author Carole Lanham allowed me the opportunity to preview her upcoming collection of dark fiction short stories titled The Whisper Jar.
+Dark Fiction Author Carole Lanham let me preview her upcoming collection of dark fiction short stories titled The

 From the Publisher